Infineon/mtb-example-ml-imagimob-data-collection/README.md

 # Machine learning: Imagimob data collection

 This code example demonstrates how to collect data using [Imagimob's Capture Server](https://bitbucket.org/imagimob/captureserver/src/master/) to train a model within [Imagimob Studio](https://www.imagimob.com/products).
-The code example supports collecting data from two different sources - data can be collected from an IMU or a digital microphone using pulse-density modulation to pulse-code modulation (PDM/PCM).
+The code example supports collecting data from six different sources: IMU (BMI160/BMX160), digital microphone (PDM-PCM) on the CY8CKIT-062S2-43102 with the sheild, and IMU (BMI270), digital microphone (PDM-PCM), magnetometer (BMM350), pressure sensor (DPS368), and radar sensor (BGT60TR13C) on the CY8CKIT-62S2-AI.
 The data is transmitted using UART to the capture server, where it stores it as a .data file for IMU or a .wav file for PDM/PCM data.
 The data can then be used in the Human Activity detection or Baby Crying detection [Imagimob starter projects](https://developer.imagimob.com/getting-started/starter-project) or to generate a new model.
 To deploy an Imagimob model onto an Infineon embedded device see the [Imagimob MTBML deployment](https://github.com/Infineon/mtb-example-ml-imagimob-mtbml-deploy) and [Imagimob deployment](https://github.com/Infineon/mtb-example-ml-imagimob-deploy) code examples.

 [View this README on GitHub.](https://github.com/Infineon/mtb-example-ml-imagimob-data-collection)